 We visited first he Grand Emperor Hotel.
 I was awed with the Golden Pathway in the lobby, which is literally composed of 78 bars of pure gold (999.9 fine), each weighing one kilogram and embossed with a unique number.
 This Golden Pathway created an imperial ambiance of the hotel made me feel like a royal guest(hmmm just a feeling at least!).

 After, the Grand Emperor, we went to the Senado Square.
-3700m, Leal Senado Square is paved with a wave-patterned mosaic of coloured stones, created by Portuguese experts.
-In our visit the square is being decorated in preparation for the Chinese New Year.
+3700m, Leal Senado Square is paved with a wave-patterned mosaic of colored stones, created by Portuguese experts.
+In our visit, the square is being decorated in preparation for the Chinese New Year.

 At the Senado Square, notice the waved mosaic where I stand